World Markets Review

-“A defensive stock is one in which a company’s earnings and revenues have the potential to hold up fairly well during a recession,” explains Alan Wilson, a Capital Group portfolio manager.
+“A defensive stock is one in which a company’s earnings and revenues have the potential to hold up fairly well during a recession,” explains Alan Wilson, a portfolio manager with The Growth Fund of America®.

 “So the key question is, will the companies that have displayed defensive characteristics in the past continue to do so in the future?
 I’m not so sure about that,” Wilson says.
 “It may depend a great deal on the cause of the next downturn.”

 For decades, food companies have been considered classic defensive investments.
 People need to eat, right?
 Indeed, during the global financial crisis in 2008–2009, some food-related companies held up relatively well compared to the overall market, including McDonald’s, Panera Bread and Walmart.
-But that was before the business faced disruption from new entrants like Amazon, changing consumer tastes, massive consolidation and competition from online food delivery startups.
+But that was before the business found itself being disrupted by new entrants like Amazon, changing consumer tastes, massive consolidation and competition from online food delivery startups.

 Kraft Heinz is one example of a food industry giant that stumbled as consumers increasingly embraced fresh food and organic options over processed products.
 In February, Kraft Heinz took a $15.4 billion write-down on the value of some of its struggling brands, which include Velveeta, Maxwell House and Miracle Whip.
 The company also cut its dividend by 36%.

-"Traditional industries like the food business face some challenges and may not be as defensive as we once thought,” says Jonathan Knowles, a Capital Group portfolio manager.
+"Traditional industries like the food business face some challenges and may not be as defensive as we once thought,” says Jonathan Knowles, a portfolio manager with New Perspective Fund®.
 “Like so many other industries, it’s going through a period of disruption that is altering the investment landscape.”